kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 ## The genre of horror fiction

-Vicarious experiences are always easier to draw upon, and for the category of fear, there was the ready-made genre of horror fiction.
+Vicarious experiences are always easier to draw upon, and for the category of fear, there is the ready-made genre of horror fiction.
 Before my next meeting with Sol, I tried to assemble a quick list of scary tales from [H H Munro's](https://americanliterature.com/author/hh-munro-saki) [_Shredni Vashtar_](https://www.classicshorts.com/stories/vashtar.html), to [H P Lovecraft's](https://www.hplovecraft.com/) [_The Call of Cthulhu_](https://www.hplovecraft.com/writings/texts/fiction/cc.aspx).
-Then there was [_The Arbor House Treasury of Horror and the Supernatural_](https://openlibrary.org/books/OL4122966M/The_Arbor_House_treasury_of_horror_and_the_supernatural) that engrossed me for many days and nights with its eclectic collection of terrifying tales, but none of them had left me a hapless heap of jelly, paralyzed with fear.
+Then there was [_The Arbor House Treasury of Horror and the Supernatural_](https://openlibrary.org/books/OL4122966M/The_Arbor_House_treasury_of_horror_and_the_supernatural) which had engrossed me for many days and nights with its eclectic collection of terrifying tales, but none of them had left me a hapless heap of jelly, paralyzed with fear.

 Then I remembered one of my favourite authors, [Edgar Allan Poe](https://www.poetryfoundation.org/poets/edgar-allan-poe), and his [_Tales of Mystery and Imagination_](https://www.amazon.in/Tales-Mystery-Imagination-Collins-Classics/dp/0007420226), surely among the choicest morsels of the macabre.
 The injection of fear from these stories had been swift and intense, but not long-lasting.
 Even the movie, [_The Shining_](https://www.imdb.com/title/tt0081505/), based on angst-meister [Stephen King's](https://www.britannica.com/biography/Stephen-King) novel of the same name, had been able to terrify me, but only fleetingly.